walker-test/tukanoan-lingview/README.md

 Front-end code written with [ReactJS](https://reactjs.org/).

-For a high-level description of the software, its potential uses, and the circumstances and design principles of its creation, see our [paper](http://nflrc.hawaii.edu/ldc/vol-14-2020/).

 ## Getting Started
 To begin using this site, you'll need to have NPM and Node.js installed.
 [Details can be found on the NPM website.](http://blog.npmjs.org/post/85484771375/how-to-install-npm) Then, clone this repository and run the command:
     npm install